overture-stack/website/markdown/documentation/guides/submission/clientsubmission.md

 # Publishing the analysis

 The final step in data submission is to set the state of the analysis to `PUBLISHED`.
-A published analysis signals maestro to index the data making it available on the front end portal interface.
+A published analysis signals Maestro to index the data making it available on the front end portal interface.

 ### Publish Command